 6 Tips for Color Mixing New Neutrals

-Use color to draw attention to the most interesting features of your space.
-Ordering cabinetry for an island or a tall pantry area in a contrasting color such as navy or carbon creates the look of custom built in furniture, adds visual interest and shines a light on your favorite parts of the room.
+Use color selections in CliqStudios’ Signature and Signature Plus lines to draw attention to the most interesting features of your space.
+For example, ordering cabinetry for an island or a tall pantry area in a contrasting color.
+Navy or carbon finishes create the look of custom built in furniture, in addition to adding visual interest.
+This contrast also shines a light on your favorite parts of the room.

 There’s no need to limit yourself to mixing only colors, ask your designer to create a 3D rendering to see two door styles.
 Consider a white Shaker door paired with a wood raised panel door.
 It’s your kitchen and the final project should reflect your own taste and style.

 As you consider the possibilities for mixing and matching colors, order samples to see the colors in person.
 Computer monitors and even printed brochures can’t represent finishes precisely.
 But looking at an actual wood finish sample will help you picture the color in morning light, evening light and everything in between.
 We’ll even send two 5×7-inch samples absolutely free.